 - Always check that the stove you are going to use is functioning properly

 - Ensure you are aware of all the operating and safety instructions for the stove you are going to use

 - Check for damage, especially to the gas canister

-- Never use camping stoves indoors on your own, or where there are no other adults present in the house
+- Never use camp stoves indoors on your own or where there are no other adults present in the house

-- Be conscious of any embers or sparks emanating from the stove
+When you are cooking indoors, be conscious of embers or sparks emanating from the stove.

 - Always place the stove on a flat, stable surface